 Each year, cold-tolerant transplants are ready for purchase/pick-up in mid-April, and warm weather transplants in mid-May.
 This year, we will offer a selection of cold-weather transplants for sale on Saturdays from 9am – 1pm, starting April 22nd, and warm-weather transplants starting May 20th.

 Our annual Transplant Sale at Ambler Farm will be by appointment again this year.
 Please sign up online for a shopping time to peruse our transplant offerings at the farm.

 As we do each year, we offer “Grown to Order Only” transplants during our online Transplant Pre-Sale to give you a wider choice for your home gardens.
 We do this because we would love for you to experiment in your garden with varieties that we don’t have space for in the fields.
 For example, we only have enough space in the fields to grow 15 varieties of tomatoes each summer, but you can choose from 50 different varieties for your own garden.

-For example, we plan to grow 19 varieties of tomatoes at the farm this summer, but there will be 60 varieties from which you can choose for your own garden.
-We are offering additional varieties of eggplants, flowers, herbs, onions, scallions, salad and cooking greens, peppers, summer squash and winter squash.
-We are also offering crops such as arugula, beets, radishes and spinach that normally get seeded directly but can be transplanted for an early start.
+You will find “Grown To Order Only” options of eggplants, flowers, herbs, salad and cooking greens, peppers, summer and winter squash, tomatoes and more.
+You’ll also find crops such as arugula, beets, radishes and spinach that normally get seeded directly in the ground but can be transplanted for an early start.